-Rutherford Surname Genealogy
+Rutherford Surname Meaning

 The origin of the Rutherford name is thought to have been the Old English hryther meaning “cattle” and ford, “a river crossing.”

-Rutherford Resources on
+Rutherford Surname Resources on The Internet

 - History of the Rutherford Surname